 How soon after I am notified is my payment due?

 - You can make two equal installments if you wish; the first is due two months before the trip and the second is due the month before the trip.

 - If you pay by credit card we have to pass on to you the service fee (currently 4%) that we are charged by the credit card processing companies.

 What is the general schedule of the trip?

-- In general it is a three day trip.
-You are responsible for getting to the San Luis Obispo airport, usually for an early morning flight.
+- In general, it is a three-day trip.
+You are responsible for getting to the Santa Maria airport, usually for an early morning flight.
 We arrive in Washington DC area in the late afternoon.
 The next two days are spent visiting war memorials and other sites of interest via bus.
 At the end of the third day we fly home, usually arriving in the evening.